-- One-to-four unit residential property, - Occupied by the borrower as his or her principal residence, - Not-vacant or condemned or not in such poor physical condition that the property is not habitable even if not condemned, - Loan originated on or before January 1, 2009, - UPB does not exceed HAMP limits, and - Not previously modified under HAMP.
+- One-to-four unit residential property,

+- Not condemned or not in such poor physical condition that the property is not habitable even if not condemned.

+- Loan originated on or before January 1, 2009,

+- UPB does not exceed HAMP limits, and

+- Not previously modified under HAMP.

-Subject to the foregoing, Servicers must proactively solicit for HAMP any borrower whose loan passes this pre-screen, unless the servicer has documented that the investor is not willing to participate in HAMP pursuant to the requirements outlined in Section 1.3 of Chapter I-, except that servicers are not required to solicit borrowers who, prior to June 1, 2012
+Subject to the foregoing, servicers must proactively solicit for HAMP any borrower whose loan passes this pre-screen, unless the servicer has documented that the investor is not willing to participate in HAMP pursuant to the requirements outlined in Section 1.3 of Chapter I, except that services are not required to solicit borrowers who, prior to June 1, 2012